arab-meet/3.URDF_Simulation_Workshop/urdf-and-simulation/intro+links.md

 #### Collision

-here we define the collision properties of the link.

-Collision is the physical ascpect of the link which the simulation sees and react to. for example if we have a link that has a box geometry in the visual tag whereas it has a cylinder geometry in the collision tag we as a users will see the link as a box but the simulation will react to it as a cylinder. so to simplify, the collision is how the simulation handles the link.
+* **Collision** defines the physical properties of the link that the simulation uses to detect and respond to interactions.
+* The **collision** aspect is crucial for the simulation's behavior, as it dictates how the link is treated in terms of physics and interactions.
+* For example:
+  * If a link has a box geometry in the **visual** tag, but a cylinder geometry in the **collision** tag:
+    * **Users** will see the link as a box.
+    * **The simulation** will treat and react to the link as a cylinder.
+* In summary, **collision** defines how the simulation handles the link, separate from its visual representation.

 ```xml
 <collision>